“His experience and knowledge are phenomenal, as is his judgement; he always makes the right call”

-Acting for Ilchester Estates, in respect of objections to a coastal path, based on failure by Natural England to undertake an appropriate assessment
+Acted for Ilchester Estates, in respect of objections to a coastal path, based on failure by Natural England to undertake an appropriate assessment

 Acting for the government in a case involving culling of gulls, and for Natural England in a case involving capture and killing of buzzards

 Advising numerous planning authorities and developers on requirements for appropriate assessment both in the context of planning applications and local plans.

 Stephen has advised and acted on cases involving major accidents and the relevant legislation.
 He is familiar with approaches to risk assessment and has worked with some of the world’s leading experts on explosion and vapour cloud risks.
 Examples of his work are:

 He advised British Pipeline Agency in respect of criminal proceedings under COMAH and the Water Resources Act 1991 arising from the Buncefield explosion, the largest peacetime explosion in Europe, and in respect of the groundwater contamination which ensured.